Yo-kai Watch: Concept and plot

 The franchise was first conceived as a Doraemon IP, something that could last over a long period of time.
 Akihiro Hino, CEO of Level-5, researched extensively what makes a franchise long-lasting, and came up with Yo-kai Watch.

 Yo-kai Watch revolves around befriending Yo-kai that are haunting the city, which are based on traditional yōkai, but often with clever twists.
 If one befriends a Yo-kai, they get their Yo-kai Medal, an object that allows one to summon Yo-kai.
 With these, they can summon Yo-kai to either fight other Yo-kai, befriend others, or solve everyday tasks.

 The basic plot of most media is that the main character, either Nathan "Nate" Adams or Katie Forester, obtains a Yo-kai Watch through Whisper, a butler Yo-kai.
-They then befriend Jibanyan, a cat Yo-kai who haunts an intersection because he thinks his owner from when he was alive named Amy called him lame for getting hit by a truck.
-During the anime's run, other Yo-kai were introduced.
+They then befriend Jibanyan, a nekomata Yo-kai who haunts an intersection because he thinks his owner from when he was alive named Amy called him lame for getting hit by a truck.
+During the series's run, other Yo-kai were introduced.